-We are followers of Jesus Christ and members of the Church of Jesus Christ of Latter Day Saints.
-We try to live an intentional life, doing our best to live each day to the fullest regardless of situations and circumstances and letting the grace of God lead us.
+We are believers in Jesus Christ and try to live an intentional life, doing our best to live each day to the fullest regardless of situations and circumstances and letting the grace of God lead us.

 My current passion (aside from traveling and education) is photography.
-I love photographing newborns and when I travel I try to photograph the different LDS Temples.
-I love to read classic literature (my favorite authors are Elizabeth Gaskell, Jane Austen and Charles Dickens) and watch BBC/Masterpiece Theater productions (but I love going to live theater best!)
+I love photographing newborns and capturing all the places we travel.
+I spend what little free time I have reading classic literature (my favorite authors are Elizabeth Gaskell, Jane Austen and Charles Dickens) and digitally scrapbooking our adventures.

 Formerly blogging at An Intentional Life, our full-time travels and homeschooling left me with no time for blogging (such a hard life right?)
-I don’t have time now either, however I constantly get questions from those who are interested in homeschooling since it’s kind of a passion of mine.
+I still have no time for blogging, however I constantly get questions from those who are interested in homeschooling since it’s kind of a passion of mine.
 I have no intention of becoming a full-time blogger at this point in my life, however with the incredible amount of resources available, it can be quite difficult to navigate and find the basics of how to homeschool.